Best practices Subversion integration

 Therefore if you find your initial scan takes an extended amount of time (more than a day or two), you should consider switching over from the http/s protocol to the

 file protocol to define the location of your SVN repository.
-(Use svnsync to mirror the repository onto the FishEye server, so that you can access it with the file protocol.).
+(Use svnsync to mirror the repository onto the Fisheye server, so that you can access it with the file protocol.).
 In order for SVN protocol to work you need to have set up an svnserve based server.
 To learn how to do it, see here (MacOS, Linux) or here (Windows).

 On this page: